hermani456/github-follow-back/README.md

-# GitHub Auto Follow Back
+# GitHub Auto Follow Back Script

 Automatically follow back users who follow you on GitHub.
 This action also unfollows ~~assholes~~ users who don't follow you back (with exceptions).